sara-nl/clouddocs/VU-20181116/partA.markdown

 (current) UNIX password:
 ```

-In that case, you will have to type in the old password.
-You will not see any characters being typed, but that is as expected.
-Just type the password `ubuntu` (without the quote marks), then hit Enter.
+In that case, you will have to "change" the password for user `ubuntu`.
+Type in the old password (you will not see any characters being typed, but that is expected), which is: `ubuntu` (without the quote marks).
+Then hit Enter.
 After that, type in a new password that you will know, followed by the Enter key.
-And type it again.
+And type that new password again.

+You may be logged out after a successful password change.
+Type the `ssh` command again that you typed before you were prompted to change the password.
 </div>